Problems on Track Runners

 \section{Track runners in the shade}

-We first show that the general answer to the problem posed in~\cite{DT14} is negative:
+We first show that the answer to the question posed in~\cite{DT14} is negative in general:

-\begin{theorem} Consider the unit circle $C$ and a circular arc $A\subset C$ of length $\ell=|A| < 1$.
-Then there exists $k=k(\ell) \in \NN$, and a schedule for $k$ runners with $k$ distinct constant speeds, so that at any time $t \geq 0$, at least one of the $k$ runners is in the complement $C\setminus A$. \end{theorem} \begin{proof} Set $v_i=i$ as the speed of agent $i$, for $i=1,\ldots,k$, where $k=k(\ell)\in \mathbb{N}$ is to be specified later.
-Assume, as we may, that $C\setminus A=[0,a]$, for some $a \in (0,1)$.
+\begin{theorem} Consider a circle $C$ of unit length and a circular arc $A\subset C$ of length $\ell=|A|$, where $\ell\in (0,1)$.
+Then there exists $k=k(\ell) \in \NN$, and a schedule for $k$ runners with $k$ distinct constant speeds and suitable starting points, so that at any time $t \geq 0$, at least one of the $k$ runners is in the complement $C \setminus A$. \end{theorem} \begin{proof} Set $v_i=i$ as the speed of runner $i$, for $i=1,\ldots,k$, where $k=k(\ell)\in \NN$ will be specified later.
+Assume, as we may, that $C \setminus A=[0,a]$, where $a=1-\ell$.
 Let $t_0=0$.
-Since the speed of each agent is an integer multiple of the circle length $\len(C)=1$, the resulting schedule is periodic and the period is $1$.
-To ensure that at any $t \geq 0$, at least one agent is in $[0,a]$, it suffices to ensure this \emph{covering condition} on the time interval $[0,1]$, \ie, one period of the schedule.
-All agents start at time $t=0$; however, it is convenient to specify their schedule with their positions at later time.
+Since the speed of each runner is an integer (and thereby multiple of the circle length $\len(C)=1$), the resulting schedule is periodic and the period is $1$.
+To ensure that at any time $t \geq 0$, at least one runner is in $[0,a]$, it suffices to ensure this \emph{covering condition} on the time interval $[0,1)$, \ie, one period of the schedule.
+All runners start at time $t=0$; however, it is convenient to specify their schedule with their positions at a later time.